The frosty daffodil

 Comments

-2 Responses to “The frosty daffodil”
+2 responses to “The frosty daffodil”

-1. Flickr: Trostan says:
+1. Flickr: Trostan avatar

 Thanks for the story, which really compliments the photograph.

-2. Flickr: rosewoodoil says:
+2. Flickr: rosewoodoil avatar

 Very interesting post.